raul23/SimulRPi/README.rst

 Script ``run_examples.py``
 --------------------------
 The script `run_examples`_ which you have access to once you install the ``SimulRPi`` package allows you to run different code examples on your RPi or computer.
 If it is run on your computer, it will make use of the module ``SimulRPi.GPIO`` which partly fakes `RPi.GPIO`_.

-..
-   IMPORTANT: readthedocs
-   Use `SimulRPi.GPIO`_ on paragraph above

-..
-   IMPORTANT:
-   PyPI wasn't able to generate a good URL for 'Examples' section name `Examples <#id4>`_

-   GitHub and readthedocs
-   `Examples <#examples>`_

 The different code examples are those presented in **Examples** and show the capability of ``SimulRPi.GPIO`` for simulating I/O devices on an RPi such as push buttons and LEDS.

-..
-   IMPORTANT:
-   GitHub and PyPI don't recognize `:meth:`

 Here is a list of the functions associated with each code example:
    - Example 1: `ex1_turn_on_led() <https://simulrpi.readthedocs.io/en/latest/api_reference.html#run_examples.ex1_turn_on_led>`_